lightbulblighter/Rboxlo/SETUP.md

 ## Troubleshooting
 - Rboxlo is set up with `rboxlo.loc` everywhere as its default domain.
 If you are not able to access `rboxlo.loc` locally, add all the domains in `Server/app/servers/manifest.json` in the format `127.0.0.1 {domain}.rboxlo.loc` to your hosts file, and `127.0.0.1 rboxlo.loc`. **You do not need to do this if you are in a production environment.**
 - If the captcha is not working, make sure that you have input the public and site key for **Google's Checkbox reCaptcha v2.**
+- Some items that aren't really self-explanatory are `ENCRYPTION_KEY` and `CIPHERSWEET_KEY`. `ENCRYPTION_KEY` is the key used to encrypt user data and is really just a passphrase used as a key, so you can just enter any string and it'll work.
+The situation for ciphersweet is different though; you'll need a 32-byte hex encoded key for that.
+In simpler terms, create a passphrase (or 'password' if that term is more familiar for you) that is 32 characters long and enter it into a hex encoder like [this](https://www.convertstring.com/EncodeDecode/HexEncode).
+That's your new ciphersweet key.
 - If you are in a debugging environment, please set `PRODUCTION` in the environment file to `false`. **If you are in a production environment, make sure to set `PRODUCTION` in the environment file to `true`.**
 - If you have any other issue not listed here, please do not hesitate to file an issue on the GitHub [here](https://github.com/lightbulblighter/Rboxlo/issues/new).